rcc-uchicago/r-shiny-intro-workshop/README.md

 # The web link to the app automatically launches in your browser
 ```
-To help with debugging the app run it in 'showcase' mode using this function:
+To display the app alongside the code, run it in 'showcase' mode using this function:
 ```
 runApp(display.mode = "showcase")
 ```